 The Garlogie engine is a late example of what might be termed the early phase of rotative steam engine design.
 Early engines were all built with the cylinder vertical as it was thought this prevented excessive cylinder wear by the piston (although steam locomotive experience at this time was beginning to prove this theory wrong).
 The beam engine arrangement facilitated the most compact engine layout given this constraint.
 Early beam engines used the walls of the engine house to support the beam, later engines used a separate entablature (set of supporting columns) to support the beam, making the engine structurally separate from its building.
 Garlogie represents a halfway house in this respect, with both a supporting cast iron column under the beam pivot and substantial iron girders built into the walls of the engine house.

 The engine consists of a single cylinder which is wasteful as it meant exhausting the steam after each stroke rather than using it again in a second or even a third lower pressure cylinder, as was the case for most large engines from the 1840s onwards.
 Concerning the valve gear, the design is inefficient as steam cut off happens quite late in the piston travel, meaning the possibility of expansive working by the steam is reduced and more steam is consumed than necessary for each stroke of the piston.
-Regarding speed control of the engine, the early Watt governor design is rather unresponsive and wasteful in the way it regulates the steam supply in order to maintain a constant speed.
 The above design points and others make the Garlogie engine an interesting and important case study in the story of steam engine development.

-A note found in Alexander Hadden and Sons records dating from 1904, when the future of mill was being discussed, gives an insight into the economics of the beam engine operation.
-Assuming it was giving 50 HP to the mill, experience indicated that it consumed 1 ¼ tons of coal per day.
-1 ¼ tons of coal at Aberdeen was priced at 13 shillings, which rounded up to 16 shillings at Garlogie.
+A note found in Alexander Hadden and Sons records dating from 1904, when the future of the mill was being discussed, gives an insight into the economics of the beam engine operation.
+Experience indicated that it consumed 1¼ tons of coal per day.
+1¼ tons of coal at Aberdeen was priced at 13 shillings, which rounded up to 16 shillings at Garlogie.
 Assuming 295 working days gave an annual cost of coal of £236.
 To that would be added fireman’s wages of £50 per year, giving £286 per year cost of year round operation of the beam engine.
 This gave a convenient figure for calculating the value of the water power supplied to the Mill, which was needed for delicate negotiations regarding the value of water rights to the mill.